blackcat91/Momentum-Ranker/README.md

 Get a ranking of the top momentum stocks of the S&amp;P 500

-To run type
+To run momentum scorer type

-python main.py
+python momentum.py

 Also comes with an intinsic value ranker though the api that's used for it limits queries